 • Source Icon = the " Source Icon" field.

-The two large MF keys are programed by the configuration and are defined per source.
+The two large MF keys are programmed by the configuration and are defined per source.
 Typically, they are used to turn the channel ON and activate PFL (pre-fader listen).